mascotte-scripts/fivem-routing-bucket-example/README.md

 ## Important Note

-I do not recommend these sample events in a live project unless you make them more secure!
-In their current state, a kid with an injector could easily troll your entire server by segregating your players into separate routing buckets!
+I do not recommend using these sample events in a live project unless you make them more secure!
+In their current state, a kid with an injector could easily troll your entire server by segregating your players into separate routing buckets as no checks are made as to who is executing the event!